 The longest-running global smart cities ecosystem was founded in 2012.

-We promote cities that embody our three core values.
+We promote projects, places and people that embody our three core priorities.

 Meet the team making the Smart Cities Council vision a reality by facilitating the conversations that matter, hosting events and task forces, and, most importantly, helping our members build smarter cities.

 Corey Gray - Global CEO

 Iman Ghaffari - Member Engagement Australia New Zealand